cartheur-research/aiventure-joi/README.md

 And a reboot solved the issue.

+Also create a file with the code at:

+`/home/.config/alsa/asoundrc`

 ### Asynchronous behavior

 Missing from the arm32 codebase, but in the huggable stack.
+DONE

 ### Bash shell generalization

 Also missing.
 Will need huggable code.
+DONE